Contact us

 The cloakroom at the main entrance on Cromwell Road is available for large bags and suitcases only.

-Large and wheeled suitcases that cannot be carried must be left in the cloakrooms (see prices below).
+Large and wheeled suitcases that can’t be carried must be left in the cloakrooms (see prices below).
 This is subject to availability of space, so we recommend to avoid bringing such items if possible.

 Luggage is charged according to weight.